 Advertising is one of the fastest and most effective ways to grow your insurance agency.
 Don’t believe me?
 I can’t make it home without seeing a few insurance ads from some of the biggest brands in the business.
 There’s no question if you aren’t consistently in front of your market, you aren’t growing.
 That’s why you invest in the sign, your brochures and handouts, a listing in the local directory, and the occasional tv commercial.
 And on the web, you’ll run email campaigns, you’ll advertise on Google, and even make a few social media posts.

-However, if you’re like most of the insurance agency owners I speak to, you have an ideal client that you would like to reach with your marketing.
+However, if you’re like most insurance agency owners I speak to, you have an ideal client that you want to reach with your marketing.
 The problem is, how do you reach more of them, consistently, and cost-effectively?

 The Problem With Most Insurance Ads

 The difference between advertising that works versus advertising that doesn’t often times comes down to methodology.
 In marketing, there are two schools of thought for attracting the right prospects, brand awareness or direct response.
 And both have their lanes, both will work under the right circumstances.
 Branding and awareness campaigns will keep you top of mind and create value for your marketplace.
 On the other hand, direct response campaigns are easy to track and measure results and of course, get direct action, faster.

 The problem with most insurance marketing campaigns is that they are focused on the wrong methodology.

 Which Campaign Type Is Right For My Agency?

 While both campaign types will work under the right circumstances, the number one way to know which campaigns is best for your agency is simple.
 Are you a captive or an independent agency?